Managing a Kubernetes Cluster Using Terraform

 Terraform Resources

-Let's move to the creation of the virtual resources of our infrastructure.
-Using Terraform you can define the names and the configurations of the cloud resources you want to create.
+Let's move to creating the virtual resources of our infrastructure.
+You can define the names and configurations of the cloud resources you want to create using Terraform.
 In our case, it will be a GKE cluster.

 Create a file called "gke.tf" and paste the following code: